zenvia/zenvia-openapi-spec/spec/tags/whatsapp.md

 This ype of content is the most used type of content, and its composed of a plain text.

 #### File content
 This is used to send a file to the user.
 The file will be presented to the user in different manner based on the file type.
-There are for types of presentation:
+There are four types of presentation:
 * Image
 * Video
 * Audio